This is the third post in a set of four that outline the nature of images, formats, and applications.

 The Compuserve GIF format was introduced in the late 1980s and became one of the most useful formats for image interchange between computer systems and programs.
 This was followed by the TIFF and JPEG standards in the 1990s.

 Highly efficient image storage

-Other applications were more oriented to the creation of a standard format that could store images with the highest quality possible.
+Other applications were more oriented to creating a standard format to store images with the highest quality possible.
 TIFF was created for this purpose.

-In the1990s, the International Color Consortium (ICC) organization created a method to standardize the way to encode and decode color, and to convert color for consistent appearance on different devices.
-This capability was added to JPEG through the official standard, and added to TIFF by unofficial consensus.
+In the1990s, the International Color Consortium (ICC) organization created a method to standardize the way to encode and decode color and to convert color for a consistent appearance on different devices.
+This capability was added to JPEG through the official standard and added to TIFF by unofficial consensus.

 Multi-part master file storage